Treatment for prostate enlargement

 - Painful or difficult urination

-- Applies its healing ability on membrane-prostatic fragment of urethra
+- Applies its healing ability on membrane-prostatic fragments of the urethra

 THUJA OCCIDENTALIS ( ARBOR VITAE )